search

 • Failure To Prioritize Multiple Garnishments:

 If an employee has multiple garnishments, employers must prioritize them correctly based on legal requirements.
 Failing to do so could result in improper distribution of funds and legal issues.
+For example, employers receiving multiple garnishments on the same worker must determine which garnishment gets priority.

 • Violating The Maximum Withholding Limits: